matandomuertos/koko/README.md

 This repo has the files needed to install and configure Koko (the name of my home server) in only few minutes.

 ## Warning :warning:
-The script is designed to run only once.
-It has no checks, so if you run it multiple times, it might fail and create unnecessary entries in the fstab or create unnecessary LVs.
+The script is designed to be run only once and does not include any checks for repeated runs.
+Running the script multiple times may result in failure and create unnecessary entries in the fstab or LVs.

 ## Requirements
 - This repo assumes all Docker app config files are in `/bkp/docker` (`hdd-vg/bkp-lv`)